 The one exception to this is for countries with sample frames of named individuals with telephone numbers.
 Here the first contact may be made by telephone, in order to make appointments to visit the respondent.
 However, the country has to provide acceptable evidence to the CST that the response rate will not be damaged.
-Sampled individuals without a listed phone number should be contacted face-to-face.
-Where those with telephone numbers cannot be contacted by phone the same number of in person visits is still required (four before it is considered a permanent non-contact).
-At least one in person visit to each sample unit is always required in order to collect information on the dwelling and neighbourhood (e.g. even in the event of a telephone hard refusal)."
+Sampled individuals without a listed phone number must be contacted face-to-face.
+Where those with telephone numbers cannot be contacted by phone the same number of in person visits is still required (4 before it is considered a permanent non-contact).
+At least one in person visit to each sample unit is always required in order to collect information on the dwelling and neighbourhood (e.g., even in the event of a telephone hard refusal)."
 (7.1.1, p.
-28).
+29).

-Although respondents may be recruited by telephone, interviews may not, under any circumstances, be conducted over the telephone, or by self-completion methods whether on paper or online (with the exception of the supplementary questionnaire).
-Survey research has shown that survey modes can effect answer patterns.
+Although respondents may be recruited by telephone, interviews may not, under any circumstances, be conducted over the telephone, or by self-completion methods whether on paper or online.
+Survey research has shown that survey modes can affect answer patterns.
 Substantial differences can be expected between administration of a questionnaire by telephone and in a face-to-face situation.
 For that reason interviews may under no circumstances be conducted over the telephone."

-4.3 Respondent incentives
+5.3 Respondent incentives